 - 1 pound raw grass-fed ground sirloin or other lean meat

 - ¼ cup coconut aminos (or if you tolerate soy, Bragg’s liquid aminos)

 - 1 cup almonds, soaked overnight

 - 1 ½ tsp sea salt

 - ¼ tsp ground black pepper

-- ¼ cup dried cranberries or blueberries (only if not on a Radiant Reboot, RESTART® Program, etc.)
+- ¼ cup dried cranberries or blueberries (omit for lower sugar)

-- Put all the ingredients except the meat into a food processor and blend until it becomes a paste.
+- Put all the ingredients except the meat into a food processor and blend until it becomes finely ground.
 If you don’t have a food processor, you can chop the nuts up very finely and then mix it with the remaining spices and coconut aminos.

-- On parchment paper cut to fit the size of the dehydrator, or cut to fit the size of the tray in the oven, place the bars side by side, but not touching, so that air can flow around them.
+- On the dehydrator tray, place the bars side by side, but not touching, so that air can flow around them.

 - Dehydrate the bars for 6 hours.
 They will darken but still be moist in the middle.

 - Store in the fridge or freezer.
 These will keep outside of the fridge for a few hours.

 This post originally appeared July 2015 and has been updated for December 2019.